Books for Teaching About Farms and Farm Animals

 This is a book with wonderful rhymes that the students really enjoy, as well as beautiful collage-based illustrations.

-Classroom Tip: I use this book as a read-aloud.
-We would talk about the sounds the animals make and the actions of the farm animals through the beautiful art.
+Classroom Tip: I use this book as a read aloud.
+We talk about the sounds the animals make and the actions of the farm animals through the beautiful art.

 The crops are overrun by farm animals.